BetaHydri/side-channel-vulnerabilities-check/README.md

 ```powershell
 .\SideChannel_Check.ps1 -Apply -Interactive -WhatIf
 ```
 **NEW**: Shows exactly what registry changes would be made without actually applying them.
-Must be combined with `-Interactive` mode for security.
+Must be combined with both `-Apply` and `-Interactive` for security.

 ### 🎮 **Combined Interactive WhatIf** (Enterprise Standard)
 ```powershell